 Whether you are a contractor looking to renew your Massachusetts hoisting license, or you are just starting to obtain the many licenses you will need to land more work, you will undoubtedly run into the following two questions:

 - How do you obtain a MA hoisting license?

 Starting with the first question, let’s talk about who needs a hoisting license.

-Knowing When to Get a Hoisting License
+Who is Required to Have a MA Hoisting License

 There is plenty of confusion and false information circulating over when it's required to hold a MA Hoisting License.
 Here is some clarification...

 "Hoisting Machinery" as defined within MA state regulations (seen below), it states "higher than ten feet, and either the capability of lifting loads greater than 500 pounds or the capacity of the bucket exceeds 1/4 cubic yards".
 HOWEVER ...
 This statement is meant as a residual clause; a catch-all to cover any remaining equipment not specified in the aformentioned sentence.
 The aformentioned sentence specifically declares "excavators, backhoes, front end loaders, uniloaders, skid loader, skid steer loaders, compact loaders or similar devices, lattice cranes, derricks, cranes with or without wire rope; all fork lifts, powered industrial lift trucks, overhead hoists (underhung), overhead cranes, underhung cranes, monorail cranes, lifting devices, cableways, powered platforms".
 If you are operating any of the equipment stated in this sentence, you MUST hold a valid hoisting license.